Grants & Financial Resources

 Previous application period: Closed August 31, 2022

-Next application period: To be announced
+Next application period: Not scheduled

 These initiatives support dairy businesses in the development, production, marketing and distribution of dairy products.
 Located across the country, the DBII provide direct technical assistance and grants to dairy businesses, including niche dairy products, such as specialty cheese, or dairy products derived from the milk of a dairy animal, including cow, sheep and goat milk.
 Dairy processors across the country can access DBII funds via four regional initiatives: